Fu Manju: Kyoto’s Anko-Stuffed Wheat Gluten Cake

-“Manju (饅頭)” is a traditional Japanese steamed bun filled with “Anko (餡子)” sweet Azuki red bean paste.
+Known as a traditional Japanese confection or Wagashi, “Manju (饅頭)” is a steamed bun filled with sweet Azuki red bean paste or “Anko (餡子)”.
 There are many variations of Manju cakes in various areas in Japan, and the dough can be made with various ingredients.

-“Fu (麩)” is a traditional Japanese food made of wheat gluten which comes in various forms, such as “Yaki-Fu (焼き麩: Baked bread-like wheat gluten)” and “Nama-Fu (生麩: Steamed wheat gluten)”.
+As you may know, “Fu (麩)” is a traditional Japanese food made of wheat gluten which comes in various forms, such as “Yaki-Fu (焼き麩: Baked bread-like wheat gluten)” and “Nama-Fu (生麩: Steamed wheat gluten)”.

-According to the ingredient list, in addition to wheat gluten, the Fu-Manju I bought this time also contains mugwort and glutinous rice powder in the cake.
+According to the ingredient list, in addition to wheat gluten, the dough of the Fu-Manju I bought this time consists of mugwort and glutinous rice powder.

 Fu-Manju is eaten locally, particularly in Kyoto, Aichi, Ishikawa, Osaka, and Wakayama Prefectures.
 Speaking of Kyoto’s Fu-Manju, the Nama-Fu specialty shop “Fuka (麩嘉)” (Google Map) is especially famous for their Fu-Manju.